 Extreme weather conditions can cause potholes to rear their ugly heads.
-As you travel to work or to the grocery store, you know exactly where they are.
+Traveling to work or the grocery store, you know exactly where they are.
 But there’s always one lying in wait for the unsuspecting driver, and that’s when it can get expensive and even dangerous.

-The damage caused to your car when hitting a pothole is also causing damage in consumers’ pocket books.
+The damage caused to your car when hitting a pothole is also causing damage to consumers’ pocketbooks.
 Repair costs typically range from a couple hundred to thousands of dollars, depending on the damage.
 This list identifies some of the damage that can be caused when a car hits a pothole.

 • Tire puncture;